How to Choose the Right Marine Stereo

 If you have an existing DIN size radio and you don't want another DIN size head unit, you can convert your existing DIN opening into a storage pocket using this DIN storage pocket, and this DIN size marine radio cover.
 Doing this would create a nice little storage locker for your phone.
 You can then purchase whichever other radio you choose.
 You might be surprised as some of the higher-end head units can be adapted to fit your existing DIN opening.

-Do you have an amplifier, or are you planning on wiring your speakers directly to your radio?
+Do you have a marine amplifier, or are you planning on wiring your speakers directly to your radio?
 Most marine radios come with a built-in amplifier, or what we call, "deck power."
 With deck power, you can connect your speakers directly to the radio, and the radio will provide the power so that you hear music.
 Some marine radios like JL Audio MM100s-BE do not come with an internal amplifier.
 Instead, you MUST use an external amplifier.
 Most marine radios do come with an internal amplifier ranging from 25-50 watts of power across four channels.
 25-50 watts of power from a radio is not comparable to 25-50 watts of power from an external amplifier.
 An external amplifier will always sound better than deck power because the actual power output is significantly higher.
 Most radios measure the power output based on peak power output.
 Most, quality marine amplifiers will base their power rating off of RMS, or constant power.

 If you want to play CDs or DVDs on your boat stereo, you will likely need a DIN size marine radio.
 The small form factor options do not work because most of them are not big enough for a CD to fit.
 Nowadays, most people are playing music on their phones, and you can save some money by choosing a digital media receiver instead (No CD player).